jmjf/go-jst/notes/999-Backlog.md

 ## General

+### Consider simplifying errors

+I have `DomainError`, `AppError`, and `RepoError` so far.
+They're all the same.
+I'm not sure they'll ever diverge.

+I want to answer the question, "Can I use a single custom error type?" so I can simplify errors if possible.

+I want to promote primitive errors and codes to the common package to reduce duplication and make them available to tests.

 ### Decide where server startup(s) go

 `go-slo` will end up running several different processes -- an HTTP API, consumers for the message bus, etc.